England at the 1994 Commonwealth Games

 England competed at the 1994 Commonwealth Games in Victoria, British Columbia, Canada, between 18 and 28 August 1994.

 England were represented by the Commonwealth Games Council for England (CGCE).
 England joined the Commonwealth of Nations as part of the United Kingdom in 1931.

-England finished third in the medal table.
+England finished third in the medal table behind Australia and Canada, with 31 gold medals, 47 silver medals and 51 bronze medals.